 What happens to my old passport or ID card?

 The trade office will cancel your old passport or ID card and then return it to you.

 If your old document contains visas or residence permits that are still valid and you want to keep those pages intact, you should make this known beforehand.

-If you have any questions, please contact the NTIO in Taipei.
+If you have any questions, please contact the Netherlands Offce Taipei.